 “You’re staring at me, Mr. Stern.”

-“Um.
+“Um...
 I don’t really follow any set schedule–”

 “I am aware.
 You have missed many important meetings with the Shipping Guild, Freehaven’s Board of Commerce, the SeeYou Advertising Conglomerate, and several hundred other organizations requiring your attention.
 Running a spaceball team is quite different from coaching, Mr. Stern.
 The relationships must be maintained.”